12Mosch/Cognify/docs/SPACED_REPETITION_IMPLEMENTATION.md

   if (quality < 3) {
     newRepetition = 0;
     newInterval = 1;
-  } else {
+    // Keep the current ease factor unchanged for failed reviews } else {
     // Successful review - increment repetition
     newRepetition = repetition + 1;

     // Calculate new interval based on repetition count if (newRepetition === 1) {
       newInterval = 1;